-Did you know that 80 % of dogs over the age of three have peridontal disease?
+Did you know that 80 % of dogs over the age of three have periodontal disease?
 Apart from causing your dog considerable pain, untreated dental problems can lead to serious health conditions.
 Bacteria from the mouth can cause heart and liver disease as well as a wide range of other physical health problems.
 Vets recommend that owners brush their dog's teeth at home on a regular basis but if you can't (or don't want to) brush your dog's teeth at home you might think there's no effective way to keep them clean and healthy except waiting for them to get bad enough to need an expensive full dental under anaesthesia at the vet.

 Millions of microscopic, non-invasive bubbles clean under the gum line, breakdown plaque and tartar and help prevent it forming again.
-The ultrasound bubbles reduce gingivitis, periodontist, receding gums and bad breath.
+The ultrasound bubbles reduce gingivitis, periodontal disease, receding gums and bad breath.

 visit our Facebook Group.
 Just click here:

 please call us on 07961 650462 and book a free consultation.